 Forms, test descriptions and cost, contact information (including a map and written directions on how to find us), and directions on how to take a sample can all be found here on the soil testing page.
 The Helpful Resources section on this page contains a link to the "frequently asked questions."

-And Spaulding Hall is under construction...
+Spaulding Hall is under construction...

-The easiest way to get the sample to us is to mail it.
+The easiest way to get the sample to us this summer is to mail it.
 Should you want to drive it to the UNH campus, be advised that the available parking in the loading zone is minimal and changes daily.
 Our office has been relocated.
 You will find us in G43.
 Follow the signs to our new location, and keep your eyes open for construction hazzards.

 - Recommendations are based on the latest research conducted in New Hampshire and the northeastern states